SeisComP/seiscomp/doc/base/overview.rst

 #.
 Via objects stored in, and retrieved from, a shared database.
 #.
 Via messages exchanged between modules.

-Managing the communication between the modules in SeisComP is the job of the :ref:`messaging system <concepts_messaging>`.
+Managing the communication between the modules in |scname| is the job of the :ref:`messaging system <concepts_messaging>`.
 The messaging system is controlled by :ref:`scmaster`.
 It acts as gatekeeper to the database, and only the module :ref:`scmaster` is allowed